Products and Services Privacy Policy

 2. THE DATA WE COLLECT ABOUT YOU

-The type of personal information we collect about you includes, but is not limited to, your: name, current and previous addresses, residential status, date of birth, email address, telephone numbers (home, mobile, work), number of dependants, employment status, income and expenditure details, bank account and sort code, CRA data, IP address, device type and loan outcome data.
+The type of personal information we collect about you from Data Suppliers includes, but is not limited to, your: name, current and previous addresses, residential and marital status, date of birth, email address, telephone numbers (home, mobile, work), number of dependants, employment status, income and expenditure details, bank account and sort code, CRA data, IP address, device type and loan application and outcome details.

 3. HOW IS YOUR PERSONAL DATA COLLECTED

-As explained above under "Important Information and Who we Are", we receive personal data about you from our Customers (see Third Parties listed below) and Data Suppliers (See Glossary).
+As explained in "Important Information and Who we Are" (above), we receive personal data about you from Data Suppliers and, occasionally, Customers.

 4. HOW WE USE YOUR PERSONAL DATA